 We decided to go out for dinner and explore a bit of Krabi Town on the few hours we had here.
-Our first stop was the boutique supermarket Mother Marché which is right around the corner of the hotel.
+Our first stop in Krabi Town was the boutique supermarket Mother Marché which is right around the corner of the hotel.
 We bought some Thai snacks, face masks and alternative medicine there.
 We then headed to the Night Market and Walking Street.
 You can do some shopping of bazaar items there but the best thing was the fruit section of the market, just so many great fruits to choose from!
-Pineapple, Mango, Durian, Papaya, Rose Apple and so many others I simply can’t list now.
+Pineapple, Mango, Durian, Papaya, Rose Apple and so many others.
 It started pouring down so we dropped by May & Mark’s House to check it out.
 We ended up eating there, the food was absolutely great!
 The menu is extensive (maybe even too extensive) and there is just a bit of everything: Brunch, Thai, Mexican & Italian.
 It all looked very fresh and our dishes were delicious.
-We also had a coffee which we then learned is also roasted at our hotel.
+We also had a coffee which we then learned is also roasted at the Family Tree Hotel.

 We walked a bit more, and then got back to the hotel.
 We decided Krabi Town has the cutest bars, hostels and brunch places!
 Honestly, I view Krabi Town as more of a stopover place, as if you were going to Krabi’s beaches then you are better off staying in Ao Nang or closer to Railay beach, but was glad I had these few hours here.
 I did enjoy them.